kamilazdybal/PCAfold/docs/index.rst

 empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).
-It incorporates advanced data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces analysis module to judge the topology of the obtained low-dimensional manifolds.
+It incorporates advanced data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.

 The general overview for using **PCAfold** modules is presented in the diagram
 below: